schemedoc/cookbook/recipes/topological-sort.md

 * The `filter` procedure from SRFI 1.
 * The three-argument version of `assoc` from R7RS.

-This solution is loosely based on Algorithm T in _The Art of Computer Programming_ (Knuth) section 2.2.3.

 ```Scheme
 (define (topological-sort nodes eq)